 /** * This is the default time that posts get created at, for now * we are using 10am, but this could become an option later. */ $this->default_time = get_option("edcal_default_time") != "" ? get_option("edcal_default_time") : '10:00';

 Fortunately for us, as long as this code is getting the option, we don’t actually need one – we can set it programmatically.
-We’ll use the update_option filter to do so.
+We’ll use the update_option method to do so.
 Since I’m trying to change the default time, I’ll use the

 edcal_default_time option that the code above is trying to get with this little snippet: